 It’s been an amazing experience, meeting writers from all over, hearing their work, sharing my own writing, and discovering first-hand that the core beliefs of AWA hold true: that writing is an art form available to all, regardless of experience, publication credits, economic class or educational level, and that we were all born with creative genius that can be lead out and nurtured in a safe, supportive, constructive space; the kind of space I hope my Cast Off! party will provide for folks like you.

 I am also a teaching artist with Global Writes, working with fourth and fifth graders on literacy through game design, and I’ve tutored adults, kids and teens on their writing.
 I am ESL trained, and have taught English to kids and adults in Japan, as well as lead Japanese adults in a creative writing retreat in 2018.
 I’ve been a juror for the annual Scholastic Art and Writing Awards for teens, three years running, and I’ve had my non-fiction writing published in places such as The Brooklyn Rail, SF Reader, Volume Magazine, Tom Tom Magazine, Performer Magazine, Under The Radar, The New Zealand Herald, and the illustrious Zinester’s Guide to NYC.
+I also wrote a comic zine about being pregnant and writing comics.

 A friend arranged for a lot of funny pictures to be taken of me in a hat at the Jalopy Theater.